ichibrosan/multiware-framework-and-vpa/README.md

 Production deployment involves production build with optimizations, system-wide installation, configuring system service with systemctl enable and start, and verifying deployment with systemctl status and connection testing.

-### Container Deployment

-Container deployment uses a Dockerfile for production deployment based on Ubuntu 22.04, installs runtime dependencies including libssl3 and libpq5, copies application files including binaries, configuration, and scripts, sets up user and permissions with dedicated vpa user, exposes ports 8080 and 9090, implements health check with interval and timeout settings, and runs as non-root user with configuration file specification.

 ## API Reference & Integration